PocketMine/Documentation/source/config.rst

 	19:01:52 [INFO] Default game type: SURVIVAL
 	19:01:52 [INFO] Done (4941.533s)!
 For help, type "help" or "?"

-When there are no errors and you see the same message then the server is started.
+When there are no errors, and you see the same message, then the server has started.
 Now you should be able to join the server!

 Server properties
 -----------------